techworldwithmurali/devops-zero-to-hero/README.md

 ---

-# How to Install Nexus 3 on CentOS 7 / Amazon Linux
+# How to Install Nexus 3 on Amazon Linux

 ## Prerequisites:
 - Your user must have sudo privileges to install packages.